Tom's Guide Verdict

 Audio quality: Apple Music Lossless (from 16-bit/44.1kHz to 24-bit/48kHz) and Hi-Res Lossless (up to 24-bit/192kHz)

 Exclusive features: Works with Siri on the HomePod/HomePod mini; Apple Music 1 Radio; Cloud music locker; spatial audio

 Apple Music is a subscription service that's currently rivaling Spotify in the competitive world of the best music streaming services.
-Just recently it reached 100 million songs in its library with over 20,000 added every day, plus there's a dedicated Podcasts service.
-This level of content is far greater than Spotify's 80 million track library (or any other streaming service for that matter).
+It has over 100 million songs in its library, plus there's and Podcasts service as well as a dedicated classical music library with the ability to search by composer, work, conductor, or even catalog number, to find specific recordings instantly.
+This level of content is far greater than Spotify's library (or any other streaming service for that matter).

 Really, though, it is lossless and spatial audio that makes Apple Music so attractive.
 Not only does this make it the better choice for listeners who want access to the best audio quality available, but given it's no more expensive than a Spotify Premium subscription, it is also better value for those willing to pay.

 Read on to find out more on why Apple Music is one of the best music streaming services right now.